Pradeepcyberark/terraform/README.md

 and trusted to use with Conjur Open Source**.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md#certified).

 ## Features
+The following features are available with the Terraform Provider Plugin:
+* Retrieve a single secret from the CyberArk Vault by specifying the path to the secret in the main.tf file or environment variable.

+## Limitations

+The Terraform Provider Plugin does not support creating, deleting, or updating secrets.

 ## Technical Requirements